An OOC (Out of Cebu) Post

 For the couple!

 This was the actual ceremony.
-Traditionally, the bride is never seen until the vows are made and the wedding is declared legal and binding by the officiating priest.
-Also, a muslim wedding can never be considered valid if one or more of its basic components are missing.
+Traditionally, the bride is never seen until the vows are made and the wedding is declared legal and binding.
+Also, a Muslim wedding can never be considered valid if one or more of its basic components are missing.
 If you take a close look, Ram is standing in front of a man who is the representative of the bride.
 The groom will say his vows to this representative in front of witnesses.
 When the ceremony is completed, the bride is presented together with her own entourage.

 Escorted by the groom’s men.